homan157/battleship/README.md

 # battleship
 Written by Blake Homan in October 2019
-Battleship program with rudementary easy and hard "AI"
+Battleship program with rudimentary easy and hard "AI"

 Notes about starting the game: